Sample read · Invented persona

 The bottom line.

 Generated from your Type Profile, your nine date cards, and decades of research from Gottman, Bowlby, Mikulincer & Shaver, and the optimal-stopping math behind the 37% rule.
-Informed inference applied to your specific data.
+Informed inference applied to your specific dates.
 Working hypotheses, not certainties.

-And after the playbook
+And after your read

 Phase 03 · The Next 90 Days.